Straightforward Tips For Language Learning

 Enthusiasm is a great motivator, but it will only get you so far.
 Most of language learning is about being patient and persistent, and you need to keep that in mind the further into a language you go.

-It’s about Quality, Not Quantity
+6. It’s about Quality, Not Quantity

-Use Your Passion to Your Advantage
+7. Use Your Passion to Your Advantage

 If you are incredibly passionate about a certain aspect of a language or culture, you can use this to your advantage rather easily.
 This means remembering why you want to learn the language.
 Keep your eyes on the long-term goal that made you start down this difficult path so that you will keep going even when it gets tough.

-Languages Are Not Meant to Be a Solo Effort
+8. Languages Are Not Meant to Be a Solo Effort

 Whether you seek out a tutor or teacher, or a community of people who are learning the language, or even a language partner, make sure there is someone there to help you learn.
 You will find that your chance of success is significantly improved.
 Your accent and pronunciation will also be much better if you practice.